ChilliCream/graphql-platform/website/src/blog/2018-07-31-hot-chocolate-0.4.0.md

 });
 ```

-Like with _DataLoaders_ we have muliple `RegisterCustomContext` overloads that allow for more control over how the object is created.
+Like with _DataLoaders_ we have multiple `RegisterCustomContext` overloads that allow for more control over how the object is created.

 ## Query Validation